Hydra

 Hydra, within easy access by ferry from Athens, is a must-visit when exploring the Saronic Islands.
-This peaceful island is free from traffic noise since cars are not allowed, and Donkeys are the primary mode of transportation.
+This peaceful island is free from traffic noise since cars are not allowed, and donkeys are the primary mode of transportation.
 Like many of the Greek Islands, the pace of life is slower than in the US or Athens.

 Enjoy a leisurely meal at one of the tavernas on the waterfront or the many side streets.